envoyproxy/envoy-mobile/docs/root/development/performance/cpu_impact.rst

 Android
 -------

-The results of this experiment is surprising since we should expect Envoy to use significantly more CPU than the control.
+The results of this experiment is that there is minimal difference between Envoy and Control.
+By enabling trace logging within Envoy, we are able to observe the following:

-One explanation is that Envoy is running on its own native thread and the Android application is unable to associate the Envoy process to the Android application.
-However, when looking at the treads and CPU usage (via `adb shell top`), we are unable to observe another thread taking up CPU other than the running Envoy application.
+1. Requests to s3 are being logged in Envoy
+2. DNS resolution does happen every 5 seconds
+3. Stats are flushed every 5 seconds

 Open issues regarding battery usage
 -----------------------------------